gertingold/tools4scicomp/manuscript/testing.rst

    test_taylor_power.py:8: AssertionError
    ========================= 1 failed in 0.04 seconds ==========================

 It looks like rounding errors spoil our test and this problem will get worse if we want to check further coefficients.
 We are thus left with two problems.
 First, one needs to have an idea of how well the actual and the expected result should agree.
 It is not straightforward to answer this, because the precision of a result may depend strongly on the numerical methods employed.
 For a numerical integration, a relative error of :math:`10^{-8}` might be prefectly acceptable while for a pure rounding error, this value would be too large.
-On a more practical side, how can we test in the presence of numerical errors.
-For a list of values to be compared, one would typically use functions supplied by the NumPy package.
-Since we will discuss NumPy in a later chapter, we use here ``math.isclose`` together with ``all``.
+On a more practical side, how can we test in the presence of numerical errors?

+There are actually a number of possibilities.
+The ``math``-module of the Python standard library provides a function ``isclose`` which allows to check whether two numbers agree up to a given absolute or relative tolerance.
+However, one would have to compare each pair of numbers individually and then combine the Boolean results by means of ``all``.
+When dealing with arrays, the NumPy library provides a number of useful functions in its ``testing`` module.
+Several of these functions can be useful when comparing floats.
+Finally, ``pytest`` itself provides a function ``approx`` which can test individual values or values collected in a list, a NumPy array, or even a dictionary.
+Using ``pytest.approx``, our test could look as follows.

 .. code-block:: python